dkam26/shoppinglistAPI/README.md

 The need for the continous tracking of one's expenditure on consumables

+## Tools
+    Database:Postgres
+    Text Editor:Vscode
+    API development environment:Postman
+    Microframework:Flask
 ## Tests

-The tests are to confirm the connection to the database,accounts creation,login session
+The tests are to confirm the connection to the database,accounts creation,login session,addition of lists and products

+To run the tests,use:

+nosetests --with-coverage --cover-package=my_app tests/

 ## Contributors